This super easy Couscous Bowl with Meatballs & Tzatziki will totally satisfy your craving for a good Greek gyro!

 - First add couscous, then add veggie mixture, then top with 5 meatballs.
 Top with tzatziki sauce and feta cheese.
 Then garnish with parsley.

-This Greek Bowl recipe was so good, I know I’ll be making it a lot!
+This Couscous Bowl recipe was so good, I know I’ll be making it a lot!

 Let us know in the comments!